metomi/rose/sphinx/tutorial/rose/suites.rst

 .. practical::

-   .. rubric:: In this practical we will take the ``forecast`` rose application
+   .. rubric:: In this practical we will take the ``forecast`` Rose application
       that we developed in the :ref:`Metadata Tutorial <tutorial-rose-metadata>` and integrate it into the :ref:`Weather Forecasting Suite
       <tutorial-datetime-cycling-practical>`.